Getting Started with Scylla on Ubuntu¶

 Configure and run Scylla on Ubuntu 14.04¶

-This script invokes a set of scripts to configure several operating system settings.
+This script invokes a set of scripts to configure several operating system settings, like setting RAID0 and XFS filesystem.
 It also runs a short (up to a few minutes) benchmark on your storage and generates the

 /etc/scylla.d/io.conf configuration file.
-Once the file is ready, you can start Scylla (see below).
-There is no need to run scylla-io-setup again on this machine, unless you change storage.
-Scylla will not run without the
+When the file is ready, you can start Scylla (see below).

 Run Scylla as a service¶